 The first and only floating market in Pattaya, this bustling hive of commerce gives guests an opportunity to experience local living and indulge in excellent Thai fare.
 If meandering through the market doesn't seem like enough excitement for you, hop on a tour that includes boat rides, visits to rice fields and traditional Thai houses, wicker crafting, and a stop at the kite museum.

 For some quality time at the markets, head to the small town of Naklua.
 Plan your excursion in the morning to take advantage of the fish market, or in the evening for the night market.
 You'll find several good restaurants in the area and get a taste of local life away from the tourist crowds in the heart of Pattaya.
-It's best to take a group taxi, so make some new friends while lounging at the beach and make an outing of it together.
+It's best to take a group taxi, so make some new friends while lounging at the beach & make outing of it together.

 A day spent at Pattaya Park will be a fun one, whether you're young or young at heart.
 Get the adrenaline pumping with a ride on the roller-coaster or indulge that childhood nostalgia on the carousel.
 There's a water park for cooling off and the Pattaya Park Tower affords you beautiful views of the surrounding area while you indulge in a good meal.